Naman1997/VAAK/README.md

 $ pip install time      #only if you want to give delays like: time.sleep(3)
 ```

-After making sure you are getting the accurate values from your arduino, connect your raspberry pi with your arduino via the included USB cable.
+After making sure you are getting the accurate values from your Arduino, connect your Raspberry Ri with your Arduino via the included USB cable.
-Now our arduino code is running on a serial connection on the raspberry pi continuously.
-You can check if your raspberry pi detected your arduino by running the following command in your terminal:
+Now our Arduino code is running on a serial connection on the Raspberry Pi continuously.
+You can check if your raspberry pi detected your Arduino by running the following command in your terminal:

 ```sh
 ls /dev/tty*